24/7 Plumbing Emergency Hotline Call 1300 721 996

 Gas storage hot water systems work by using a gas burner to heat water stored in a tank.
 The burner heats the water to the desired temperature, drawing the heated water from the tank.

 The hot water is then replaced by cold water, which is then heated by the burner, and the cycle continues.
 These systems usually have a pilot light to ignite the burner and a thermostat to regulate the water temperature.
+Learn how to choose the right gas hot water system size.

 Solar Systems

-Solar hot water systems use the sun’s energy to heat water as it flows through the solar collector area of panels.
+Solar hot water systemsuse the sun’s energy to heat water as it flows through the solar collector area of panels.
 The heated water is then stored in a tank to be used later.

 The system includes a gas or electric booster that kicks in when there isn’t enough solar energy to heat the water to your desired temperature.
 This ensures that hot water is available even during times with low sunlight or high demand.
+Read our guide on how to choose the right size solar hot water system.

 Rheem stellar 360 litre gas hot water heater